Bekkelien/tinytorrent/README.md

 - [x] In read_file -> 'path': [str(paths[index][b'path'])[3:-2]]}) # Improve implementation
 - [x] # Client IP's and Port's, use map/lambda function to speed up for loop? -> FAST enough ATM, max 74 clients to looping os ok -
 - [x] Add check of peer id (id from connected client) in udp tracker to make sure it has expected id
+- [ ] Create unique peer_id at start up of program
 - [ ] Handle the announce-list in trackers and logic [TCP]
 - [ ] In read_file -> if b'files' in self.data[b'info']: # BUG if single name filename is files
 - [ ] tracker_udp -> Need cleaning up, testing and error handling